ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 ---
 Adv ACT's Data Release 4 includes intensity and polarization maps covering close to half the sky as well as a variety of other data products.
 These data products are described in some detail in the Python Notebook Tutorials presented here.
 The tutorials also introduce users to the Plate Carree maps used for the AdvACT data products as well as the python library, Pixell, used to handle the maps.

 The notebooks are implemented using a Docker Image which installs Pixell in a container and allows users to easily install the Pixell library.
-However, if users are interested in performing more in depth analyses using Pixell we encourage you to fully install the library following the instructions found [here](https://github.com/simonsobs/pixell).
+However, if users are interested in performing more in-depth analyses using Pixell we encourage you to fully install the library following the instructions found [here](https://github.com/simonsobs/pixell).

 ---
 Note: